-Allegiance Health has demonstrated a long-term commitment to improving the health and well-being of the community by investing significantly in wellness and prevention services in addition to traditional acute care services.
-We believe that our services should be accessible to all people in our community regardless of ability to pay and provide care at little or no reimbursement for the uninsured and financial assistance to low-income patients.
+Allegiance Health has demonstrated an ongoing commitment to improving the health and well-being of our community by investing significantly in wellness and prevention services in addition to traditional acute care services.
+Because we believe our services should be accessible to all people in our community regardless of ability to pay, we provide care for the uninsured, with little or no reimbursement for ourselves.
+We also offer financial assistance to low-income patients.
 Health education, research and other activities that are tailored to the needs of our community are financially sponsored by Allegiance Health.

 Community Benefit Investment